opendilab/LightTuner/docs/source/index.rst

-Welcome to DI-toolkit's Documentation
+Welcome to LightTuner's Documentation
 =========================================================

 Overview
 -------------

-``DI-toolkit`` is a module which can parse and manage the \
+``LightTuner`` is a module which can parse and manage the \
 configuration file's structure and their versions.

 .. toctree::